AdvancedCustomFields/docs/guides/frequently-asked-questions.md

 ACF comes in two versions: [free](https://wordpress.org/plugins/advanced-custom-fields/) and [PRO](https://www.advancedcustomfields.com/pro/).
 The free version is fully featured, and contains most of the types of fields you're likely to need while building an average website.

-If you'd really like to level up, and gain access to more complex and feature rich field types such as [Galleries](https://www.advancedcustomfields.com/resources/gallery/), [Repeaters](https://www.advancedcustomfields.com/resources/repeater/), [Flexible Content Layouts](https://www.advancedcustomfields.com/resources/flexible-content/), and [Clones](https://www.advancedcustomfields.com/resources/clone/), you'll need to purchase the PRO version.
-This is a **one time purchase** with no onging costs.
+If you'd really like to level up, and gain access to more complex and feature rich field types such as [Blocks](https://www.advancedcustomfields.com/resources/blocks/), [Galleries](https://www.advancedcustomfields.com/resources/gallery/), [Repeaters](https://www.advancedcustomfields.com/resources/repeater/), [Flexible Content Layouts](https://www.advancedcustomfields.com/resources/flexible-content/), and [Clones](https://www.advancedcustomfields.com/resources/clone/), you'll need to purchase the PRO version.

-ACF PRO currently has two license levels:
-1. Personal ($25) - This covers you for 1 website with lifetime upgrades
-2. Developer ($100) - This allows you to install ACF PRO on unlimited sites, with ongoing upgrades, forever!

-Please note that the purchase price is in Australian dollars (AUD), which means that its probably even cheaper where you are (unless you're in New Zealand, I guess).

-### Are there any ongoing costs?

-No, there are no ongoing costs.
-This is a one time purchase.
+ACF PRO licenses are available for purchase as yearly subscriptions.
+Prices shown are in USD excluding any taxes which may be added during checkout depending on your billing location.
+For available pricing, please see our [PRO page](https://www.advancedcustomfields.com/pro/).

+### Do I need to renew my license?

+Yes.
+Licenses are renewed automatically each year to give you continued access to updates.
+You may also opt-out from auto renewals in favour of manual control from you online account.

 ### What payment methods do you accept?